wmarshall484/DSI_LECTURES_2/estimation-sampling/matt_drury/README.md

   - Define the sampling distribution of a statistic, give two examples.
   - State the Law of Large Numbers.
+  - Calculate the standard deviation of a sample mean.
+  - Define the standard error.

 ### The Central Limit Theorem and Bootstrapping